Free Newsletter

 • Confusion or disorientation.
 The dog may walk into a room and then seem to wonder why she is there.
 She may get lost in her own back yard or get trapped behind furniture, unsure how to get out.
 She may stand at the hinge side of the door, forgetting how it normally opens.

 • Restlessness and agitation.
-The dog may pace and seem agitated, or bark relentlessly at nothing.
+The dog may pace and seem agitated or bark relentlessly at nothing.

 • Loss of interest.
 Your dog may seem apathetic.
-She may seem uninterested when people arrive, ignore toys, or walk away in the middle of being petted.
+She may be uninterested when people arrive, ignore toys, or walk away in the middle of being petted.
 She may forget to eat and drink.
 She may spend hours just staring into space.

 • Inability to perform her usual tricks or even follow commands like SIT or DOWN.